tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/github-workflow.md

 - All commits follow complete runs of relevant build scripts (e.g., `make.py`)

 {{% warning %}}
-Separately, for some projects or repositories we may decide to use a simplified workflow where we commit everything to `master` by default.
+Separately, for some projects or repositories, we may decide to use a simplified workflow where we commit everything to `master` by default.
 This could happen, for example, if some co-authors are unfamiliar with `git` and prefer the simpler workflow.
-In such cases we need to pay attention to avoid cases where many people will be working on the same content at the same time.
+In such cases, we need to pay attention to avoid cases where many people will be working on the same content at the same time.
 We also impose a strict rule that all commits follow complete runs of `make.py`.
 {{% /warning %}}

 2. **No pull request:** It is permissible to skip the step of creating a pull request if an issue does not require pull review and no changes will be merged back to the master branch.

-3. **No peer review:** It is permissible to skip the peer review step when the assignee is confident the output is correct and the issue involves no changes or only minor changes to code that is being merged back to the repository.
+3. **No peer review:** It is permissible to skip the peer review step when the assignee is confident the output is correct and the issue involves no changes or only minor changes to the code that is being merged back to the repository.

 {{% summary %}}
 Mastering the GitHub workflow empowers effective collaboration and version control in your project journey.
 Follow the **Branch-Commit-Push-Pull Request-Merge (BCPPM)** pattern for organized collaboration.
 Branch for each issue, commit with meaningful messages, initiate pull requests, conduct peer reviews, and merge changes systematically.